-By reducing the rate at which the brain can re-absorb the chemical serotonin, these SSRIs can increase the amount of serotonin available to help the flow of messages within the mind.
+By reducing the rate at which the brain re-absorbs the chemical serotonin, these SSRIs can increase the amount of serotonin available to help the flow of messages within the mind.
 SSRIs can potentially enhance mood as a result.

-Another concern arose regarding a possible link in pregnant women between these drugs and a condition known as Serotonin Syndrome.
+Another concern arose regarding a possible link in pregnant women between these drugs and a condition known as serotonin syndrome.
 This condition is marked by a build-up of excessive levels of this hormone, a build-up that can potentially overwhelm normal brain function.
-This syndrome commonly occurs when an overdose occurs, but it can also result from taking multiple prescriptions that all elevate serotonin.
-Serotonin Syndrome has been linked to sudden death in a number of cases.
+The syndrome commonly occurs during an overdose, but it can also result from taking multiple prescriptions that all elevate serotonin.
+Serotonin syndrome has been linked to sudden death in a number of cases.

-Drugs commonly known as SSRIs have also been potentially linked to a variety of birth defects, including but not limited to:
+Drugs commonly known as SSRIs have been potentially linked to a variety of birth defects, including but not limited to the following: